 We love Spain and find the locals really friendly, but it’s always good to have a few key phrases up your sleeve to help you speak like a native.
 After all, a little bit of effort goes a long way.
-So, once you’re grasped the basics of “Hi”, “Bye”, “Yes” and “No”, here are some sayings to keep you going through your Spanish holiday.
+So, once you’re grasped the basics of “Hi”, “Bye”, “Yes” and “No”, here are some sayings to keep you going through your All Inclusive holiday to Spain.

 - How are you? – Cómo está usted? (koh-moh ehs-ta oos-tehd)